 There was also a significant increase in attacks targeting end users that used concerns about the coronavirus to lure them into clicking on malicious web links or open attachments infected with ransomware or other malware.
 The FortiGuard Labs team saw an average of about 600 new phishing campaigns per day during the spring.
 And because home users were no longer protected by corporate security devices, web-based malware became the most common attack vehicle, outranking email as the primary delivery vector used by cybercriminals for the first time in years.

-And because many devices attached to home networks don’t get patched or updated as frequently as corporate devices, the most common exploits detected so far in 2020 have targeted older systems.
+Further, many devices attached to home networks don’t get patched or updated as frequently as corporate devices, and as a result, the most common exploits detected so far in 2020 have targeted older systems.
 Nearly two-thirds of attacks targeted vulnerabilities disclosed in 2018, and a quarter targeted vulnerabilities from 2004.

 During the last several months, IT teams have been scrambling to close the security gaps in their remote worker strategy.
 But while 92% of organizations report budget investments to address teleworker security, end users are still the front line of any security strategy – and never more so than now.
 Here are a few suggestions of what they can do to reduce risks.